Support from FASE's Education Technology Office

 11.2.
 Match the booklets

-1. Select Match booklets on the right-hand sidebar under Administration.
+1. Select Match booklets under the previous step or on the right-hand navigation menu.
 If you enabled automated matching when you created your assessment, Crowdmark will automatically match the cover pages that have been uploaded.

-If did not enable automated matching, or if you have some students who could not be matched automatically follow the steps below to manually match the booklets.
+If you did not enable automated matching, or if some students could not be matched automatically follow the steps below to manually match the booklets.

 For additional information on fixing matching errors, please review the following Crowdmark guides: